Øyevitne: Cast

+Episodes

 Adaptations

 In January 2016, USA Network gave a 10-episode straight-to-series order to a US adaptation from Shades of Blue producer Adi Hasak titled Eyewitness.
 Eyewitness premiered on USA Network on 16 October 2016.
 Starting from 23 October 2016, HBO Europe presented a four-episode Romanian adaptation of the series, titled Valea Mută (The Silent Valley).
 In January 2018, TF1 aired a six-episode French adaptation of the series, titled Les innocents (The innocents).